Ultimatum (game show)

 Ultimatum is a Canadian French language television game show, broadcast from 2001 to 2004 on the TVA network.
-The show, produced in Montreal, Quebec and is hosted by Yvan Ponton.
+The show, produced in Montreal, Quebec was hosted by Yvan Ponton.
 Its visual style and lighting were largely inspired by the success of the British/American game show Who Wants to Be a Millionaire?.
-The rules of the game are different.
+The game featured two rounds of trivia in 12 categories, with the final round being the titular ultimatum.

-Synopsis and basic rules
+Game rules

 Standard game

+The game was played with five contestants, who would stay on the show for a full week.
+The first "controller" was a randomly chosen player on Monday, and the winner of the previous game on other days of that week.

+Twelve categories were available, each with three questions (five in Season 1).
+They were as follows: News, Animals, Arts, Film and Television, Amazing, True Stories, Geography, Languages, Music, Québec, Science and Technology, Sports and Recreation.
+Once all questions of a category were exhausted, it was removed for the rest of the round.

-The game was played with five contestants, including a returning champion who was the first "controller".
-The controller picked a question category from a set list, then read the question and directed it to another contestant.
-If the contestant answered correctly, they became the new controller and the outgoing controller lost a "life".
-If the contestant answered incorrectly, the controller retained control and the contestant lost a life.
+On each turn, the controller picked a category.
+A four-way multiple choice question of that category was then read and the controller could either answer it themselves or redirect it to another contestant using the Piège.

+If the contestant answered a question correctly, they became the new controller and the outgoing controller lost a "life".
+If the contestant answered incorrectly, they lost a life and the controller retained control.
 Each contestant began the game with three lives, and if they were reduced to zero, were eliminated from the game.

-However, each player also had access to a number of "tools" to encourage strategic play.
+Each player also had access to a number of "tools" to encourage strategic play.
 Each tool could be invoked only once by each player over the course of the game.
 They were: